-What is the ISV Scale ?
+What is an ISV (Injury Scale Value)?

 - General Damages - this refers to the pain and suffering and loss of amenities of life suffered as a consequence of accident injuries